Posted by: Tom McKeon on April 19, 2018

 Update: Clothier Springs Capital Partners

-Our partnership for private investment in the real estate and related markets commenced operations on February 15 2018 with the first placement of partnership assets with a Merchant Cash Advance business.
+Our partnership for private investment in the real estate and related markets commenced operations on February 15, 2018, with the first placement of partnership assets with a Merchant Cash Advance business.
 We contracted for a three-year note, paying the partnership 18.0% annually, with monthly distributions of income.
+So, you can find more and more incontinence products here.

 The Revolution Continues: Not Your Father's Portfolio